Always use fresh and high-quality beans if you want to enjoy a delicious and aromatic cup of coffee.

 Your refrigerator’s chilly, moist environment might even cause your coffee beans to mature quicker than they would on a dry shelf.

-Condensation occurs as a result of the chilly conditions within your refrigerator, hastening the oxidation process.
+Condensation occurs due to the chilly conditions within your refrigerator, hastening the oxidation process.
 This can cause the delicious oils in coffee to migrate to the beans’ outer surface.
 If you must store your coffee in the refrigerator, consume it within two weeks to ensure optimal freshness.

 Is it thus preferable to keep them in the freezer?